cmannett85/arg_router/README.md

 You'll notice the big omission: No MSVC.
 That's because even with the latest version, I get nothing but ICEs out of it with no useful diagnostics making fixing the issues close to impossible.

+## Tips for Users
+### Do **NOT** Make the Parse Tree Type Accessible
+The parse tree is _very_ expensive to construct due to all the compile-time checking and meta-programming shennanigans, so do **NOT** define it in a header and have multiple source files include it - it will cause the tree to be built/checked in every source file it is included in.

+`arg_router` is designed to be self-contained, the user only needs to define the 'hooks' (`router` instances) that call into their application's entry points - there will never be a need for the application logic to access the tree.

+This is a long-winded way of saying define the tree in _one_ source file.

+### Minimise Static Storage Bloat
+Despite not using `typeid` or `dynamic_cast` in the library, compilers will still generate class name data if RTTI is enabled.
+Due to the highly nested templates that make up the parse tree, these class names can become huge and occupy large amount of static storage in the executable.
+As an example, the `basic_cat` project in the repo will create ~100KB of class name data in the binary - this data is not used and cannot be stripped out.

+Disabling RTTI is rarely feasible for most projects, but it is possible to disable RTTI for a single CMake target.
+So if it was deemed worth it for the size reduction, the command line parsing could be the application's executable (compiled without RTTI) and then the wider application logic could be in a static library (compiled with RTTI).
+This does not affect exceptions, as their type information is always added by the compiler regardless of RTTI status.

 ## API Documentation
 Complete Doxygen-generated documentation is available [here](https://cmannett85.github.io/arg_router/).